Sousastep/SousaFX-docs/docs/content/pcl.rst

 Parameter Control Logic
 =======================

 Gamepad/parameter mappings can be relinquished and established automatically based on wether or not the tuba's playing.
-Relinquishing and establishing can either happen immediately when the tuba starts or stops playing, or they can be made to wait until the gamepad's respective joystick axis touches its :ref:`deadzone or default value <Deadzones>`.
+Relinquishing and establishing can either happen immediately when the tuba starts or stops playing, or they can wait until the gamepad's respective joystick axis touches its :ref:`deadzone or default value <Deadzones>`.

-There are four sets of settings for relinquishing and establishing control, which correspond to the :ref:`looper status <Loopers>`.
+The aformentioned settings can be chosen per each of the four :ref:`looper states <Loopers>`.

-- Playing bassline, aka before recording a loop.
+- idle, prepared: Playing bassline

-- Recording bassline / loop.
+- recording: Recording bassline

-- Looping bassline while soloing.
+- looping: Looping bassline while soloing.

-- Fading out bassline while soloing.
+- fading out: Fading out bassline while soloing.

 The control can be inverted, and curved as well.